If you’re looking for a naturopath, Toronto has many choices.

 Note: if you’re just looking for a list of naturopathic doctors in Toronto, click here.

-This article will help you figure out if a naturopathic doctor is indeed the best person to help you, and if so, how to choose a naturopath.
+This article will help you figure out whether a naturopathic doctor is the best person to help you, and if so, how to choose a naturopath.

-Naturopathic Medicine is a multi-dimensional approach to health, based on centuries-old traditions of healing that have now been validated by a huge body of modern scientific enquiry that supports it.
+Naturopathic Medicine is a multi-dimensional approach to health, based on centuries-old traditions of healing.
+It has now been proven by a huge body of modern scientific research.

-If you haven’t seen a naturopath before, you may be surprised to see that we use conventional tests and a practical, scientific approach to treating your health issues.
+If you’ve never seen a naturopath, you may be surprised to see that we use conventional tests and a scientific approach to treating your health issues.

-But what probably won’t surprise you is that our treatment protocols are natural, non-toxic and exceptionally safe, and that one of our main goals is to fix the root cause of your health concerns rather than just curing the symptoms…
+But what probably won’t surprise you is that our treatment protocols are natural, non-toxic and exceptionally safe.
+And that one of our main goals is to fix the root cause of your health concerns rather than just the symptoms…

 Naturopathic Medicine Vs. Conventional Medicine